ART PANELS

 Then there are many artists who, particularly for smaller artworks, simply prefer the relative ease of working with Art Panels, plus the rigid, durable qualities they offer.

-But we have also compiled some background information about Art Panels for a general orientation.
-(And you can scroll down to our specific panel types at any point.)
+We’re all about close creative collaboration with clients, striving to meet their objectives and budget whenever possible.
+And we have also compiled some background information about Art Panels for a general orientation.
+(You can scroll down to our specific panel types at any point!)

 Eventually, the introduction of manufactured or engineered wood materials allowed for building art panels with a more uniform appearance and stronger, more stable structure.

-All of our wood Art Panels are made of high-quality, fine-grained American birch plywood.
-Distinguished by an even texture, American birch plywood is a strong, stiff hardwood that stains and finishes well –– remaining durable over time.
+All of our wood Art Panels are made of high-quality, fine-grained furniture-grade American plywood.
+Distinguished by an even texture, this American plywood is a strong, stiff hardwood that stains and finishes well –– remaining durable over time.

-For our wood panel options, we strongly recommend the added protection of sealing.
-Whether using a clear shellac, or B-I-N® (a white, shellac-based primer-sealer), or Camger (a water-based polyurethane), sealing the wood diminishes any drying out and reduces significantly the possibility of future twisting.
+For our wood panel options, we always highly recommend the added protection of sealing.
+Whether using a clear shellac, or B-I-N® (a white, shellac-based primer and sealer), or Camger (a water-based polyurethane), sealing the wood diminishes any drying out and reduces significantly the possibility of future twisting.

 Sealing, of course, isn’t fool-proof.
-All wood will invariably move at least slightly over great lengths of time.
-But sealing enhances stability considerably.
+All wood can invariably move at least slightly over great lengths of time.
+But sealing considerably enhances stability.

 Art Panel Types